daces-group/daces-group.github.io/README.md

     * Attack Models for Data Privacy, Security, Robustness
     * Solution Models for Data Privacy, Security, Robustness
 * Representation, Learning, and Verification of Structured Data and Outcomes:
-    * Safety of Quantum Information
+    * Privacy and Security of Quantum Information
     * Verification of Computational Science (including Materials Science)

 ## People